codigoisaac/CrystalCube/README.md

 # 3. Check authentication status
 GET /auth/check
 Header: Authorization: Bearer eyJhbGciOiJIUzI1NiIsIn...
 Response: { "isAuthenticated": true, "message": "You are authenticated.
-Thank you for using Crystal Cube." }
+Thank you for using Enter The Nest." }
 ```

 ### Technical Implementation